mroughan/latexFromExcel/README.md

 The command will be parsed by the script (when run) which will read the `<ExcelFile>` and output the results into `<TableFile>`.
-The sheetnumber refers to the sheet of the Excel file to be read (only one sheet can be referred to).
+The sheetnumber refers to the sheet of the Excel file to be read (only one sheet can be referred to at a time; bringing multiple sheets needs multiple calls).

 The `<ROWS>` allows you to specify a single range of rows in the following forms: